This week has had so many despicable acts it made a very cynical person even more so (I mean myself, and I view myself as a very cynical realist).

 I did a non-despicable act by giving Blood this week, unfortunately it is only my 16th time, however, I am back in the swing of giving, and I would ask those that can give, to please give!

 I was happy to see the Canadian Men’s Rugby squad defeat Team USA in the first game of their two game World Cup of Rugby qualifying series.
-Interesting that Brian Burke is now on the board of directors for Rugby Canada too, might have to rethink my views on him (glad to hear he played at Harvard as well).
+Interesting that Brian Burke is now on the board of directors for Rugby Canada too, might have to reconsider my views on him (glad to hear he played at Harvard as well).

 My Weekly Recap